monikagonciarz/AI4EO_final_project/README.md

 <br>

-An average shoreline shift of 26 meters over the total study period from 2020 to 2025 was found, which  indicates significant coastal erosion.
+An average **shoreline shift of 26 meters** over the total study period from 2020 to 2025 was found, which  indicates **significant coastal erosion**.
 This means that, on average, the shoreline has retreated 26 meters inland, suggesting a substantial loss of land to the sea.
 Such a shift can have serious implications for ecosystems, infrastructure, and communities located near the coast, highlighting the urgency of monitoring and managing coastal change.

 <br>